-Museum Artifact: Dutch Brand Grinding Compound, c.
-1940s
+Museum Artifact: Dutch Brand Friction Tape Counter Display and Dutch Brand Grinding Compound, c.
+1920s

-Made By: Van Cleef Bros., 7709 Woodlawn Ave, Chicago, IL [Greater Grand Crossing]
+Made By: Van Cleef Bros., Inc., 7800 Woodlawn Ave, Chicago, IL [Greater Grand Crossing]

 Hey girls, this is Paul—the brains of the operation.
-Not only is he the top chemist and factory manager at Chicago’s own Van Cleef Bros.
-Company, he’s also widely credited as the inventor of rubber cement.
-That’s right, Paul here came up with that awesome combo of latex polymers and acetone that gave us one of the world’s most dependable and flexible dry adhesives.
+Not only is this University of Chicago grad the top chemist and factory manager at the Van Cleef Bros. company, he’s also widely credited as one of the key innovators of rubber cement in the 20th century.
+That’s right, Paul here developed an awesome combo of latex polymers and acetone that helped give us one of the world’s most dependable and flexible dry adhesives.
 And he accomplished the feat while still in his mid 20s.
 Oh, did we mention he’s a poet, too?

 He’s a former linen salesman who selflessly poured all his resources into helping brother Paul get that rubber cement business off the ground.
 Felix lived in New York for a while and has “traveled extensively in America and Europe,” giving him a “cosmopolitan interest in most all social work.”
 What a fellow!